Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

    and image files, for us, in this case, at ``http://localhost:6543/static/`` and below.
-The first argument is the "name" ``static``, which indicates that the URL path prefix of the view will be ``/static``.  the The second argument of this tag is the "path", which is a relative :term:`asset specification`, so it finds the resources it should serve within the ``static`` directory inside the ``tutorial`` package.
+The first argument is the "name" ``static``, which indicates that the URL path prefix of the view will be ``/static``.
+The second argument of this tag is the "path", which is a relative :term:`asset specification`, so it finds the resources it should serve within the ``static`` directory inside the ``tutorial`` package.
 The scaffold could have alternately used an *absolute* asset